-Our HPB Program is led by Richard N. Berri, M.D., and Michael J. Jacobs, M.D., (both board-certified surgeons, fellowship-trained in surgical oncology and hepatobiliary surgery), who have consistently provided curative and palliative treatments for patients with cancer.
+Our HPB Program is led by Michael J. Jacobs, M.D. and Richard N. Berri, M.D. (both board-certified surgeons, fellowship-trained in surgical oncology and hepatobiliary surgery), who have consistently provided curative and palliative treatments for patients with cancer.
 We consistently generate successful outcomes with all HPB procedures, based on a low mortality rate, competitive length of stay, and patient satisfaction because of our collaborative approach to the treatment of every patient.

 Our dedicated Hepatobiliary Surgical Team are experts in the treatment of the following:

 - Hepatocellular carcinoma, also called malignant hepatoma is the most common type of liver cancer

 - Metastatic liver tumors of colorectal or other primary sites, are cancers that did not start in the liver (or site) but instead have spread there from the colon or rectum

 - Primary liver tumors

 Services We Provide

 Focusing on diseases of the liver, gallbladder, bile ducts, pancreas, and duodenum, our services include: